 In the early 1900s Wedgwood in northeast Seattle did not have a name or definite identity as a neighborhood.
 Some areas of Seattle, such as Fremont, had been started with an official name.
-Men who came out from Fremont, Nebraska, in 1884 had platted Fremont, Seattle as a townsite, but Wedgwood had no developers, planners or namers in early years.
+In May 1888 an investors group including Edward and Carrie Blewett from Fremont, Nebraska, platted Fremont, Seattle as a townsite.
+This was the official “start date” of Fremont.
+As soon as lots began to be sold in 1888, there was a kind of land rush to populate Fremont.
+In contrast, Wedgwood had no developers, planners or namers in early years.

 By 1940 the census tracts of northeast Seattle used the same colorful names which had been given to voting precincts by King County Elections Superintendant Roy Erford.
 South of NE 85th Street was called Sonora, and north of NE 85th Street was the Chelsea Precinct.
 Chelsea was a place name taken from the Chelsea store, now the site of the Meadowbrook Apartments at 3400 NE 110th Street.
 The voting precinct east of 35th Ave NE was later called the Sand Point Precinct.